-In the 90s, the big fashion was Tamagotchis.
+In 2016, the big fashion was skinny jeans.
 In 2017 it was fidget spinners.
 And of course, in 2018 there’s only one trend on everyone’s lips: route summarisation.

-Yes sir/madam, summarising prefixes is the craze that’s sweeping the world.
+Yes Sir/Madam, summarising prefixes is the craze that’s sweeping the world.
 Beyoncé’s doing it.
 All the kids want in on it.
 Even the Queen is said to enjoy nothing more on a Sunday evening than sitting in front of the TV with a pen and paper, and working out the best way to reduce the size of her routing table.
-Just because you’re rich doesn’t mean you can’t aim for an efficient forwarding plane, after all.
+Just because you’re rich doesn’t mean you can’t aim for an efficient use of your router’s memory, after all.

 Of course, everything I’ve said so far is a lie.
 Let me make it up to you with some truth: in Junos there’s three ways to summarise routes.
 Want to know what they are?
 Well gosh damn, you’ve come to the right place!